[Tokyo] Take a stroll around the landmark of Higashi Ginza, Kabukiza Theater!

 The rooftop garden is behind the glass doors on the 5th floor

-Behind the glass wall is the rooftop garden.
-It is open to the public free of charge from 10am to 7pm.
-It is
+Beyond the glass wall is the rooftop garden.
+It is open to the public free of charge from 10 am to 7 pm.

-an urban oasis with an area of 330 square meters, and its symbolic tree is a weeping cherry tree named "Okuni Sakura."
-In the nearly square garden, you can enjoy cherry blossoms in the spring and autumn leaves in the fall.
+Spanning 330 square meters, it is an urban oasis with a weeping cherry tree named "Okuni Sakura" as its symbolic tree.
+The nearly square garden offers the enjoyment of cherry blossoms in spring and autumn foliage in fall.

 Jugetsudo overlooking the rooftop garden

-Adjacent to the entrance of the Kabukiza Gallery is Jugetsudo, a tea and snack shop.
+Adjacent to the entrance of the Kabuki-za Gallery is Jugetsudo, a tea and light meal shop.

-Here, you can enjoy tea, Japanese sweets, and snacks in a space surrounded by bamboo while looking out at the Kabukiza garden.
+Here, you can enjoy tea, Japanese sweets, and light meals in a bamboo-surrounded space while overlooking the Kabuki-za garden.

 Heading to the 4th floor while admiring the roof tiles of the Kabukiza Theatre